 But a great deal depends on your mother’s age, physical condition, stage/molecular testing, etc. Aggressive chemo can be debilitating to the patient.

-There are many non-toxic supplements that slow or stop lung cancer- either taken alone or in conjunction with chemo- consider undergoing less chemo than the standard of care-see below- let’s discuss-
+There are many evidence-based, non-toxic supplements that slow or stop lung cancer- either taken alone or in conjunction with chemo- consider undergoing less chemo than the standard of care-see below- let’s discuss-

 Alan, I will be direct with you.
 From the standpoint of conventional oncology, your mom’s therapy options are limited.
 If she is stage 4 lung cancer then her prognosis, as you say, is 12-18 at best.
 Your decision is not chemo or not, it is the degree of chemo (how much toxicity can your mom withstand) when combined with supplementation.
 Low doses of chemo combined with supplementation may be a tough-sell to your onc.